danielholmes/coc-base-analyser/README.md

  - Air defs not walkable/reachable from outside walls

+## TH10 Rules
+ - all (?)
+TH9 rules
+ - cant get 2 infernos with one freeze

 ## Expansion ideas
  - Hog pathing analysis - start paths from each tile and be able to select/see individual paths from defense to defense to show DGB issues